knative/specs/test-plan/eventing/broker-lifecycle-conformance.md

 # Testing Broker Lifecycle Conformance:

 We are going to be testing the previous paragraphs coming from the Knative Eventing Spec.
 To do this we will be creating a broker, checking its immutable properties, checking its Ready status and then creating a Trigger that links to it by making a reference.
 We will also checking the Trigger status, as it depends on the Broker to be ready to work correctly.
-We will be also checking that the broker is addressable by looking at the status conditions fields.
+We will be also checking that the Broker is addressable by looking at the status conditions fields.
 Because this is a Control Plane test, we are not going to be sending Events to these components.

 You can find the resources for running these tests inside the [control-plane/broker-lifecycle/](control-plane/broker-lifecycle/) directory.
 - A [Broker resource](control-plane/broker-lifecycle/broker.yaml)